3. Protection Universelle Maladie (PUMA)

 Once accepted into the system, until you are issued with a plastic health insurance card, called a carte vitale, you will be provided with a formal notice (attestation), which you will need to use to pay and then reclaim each time you use the health service.

-When your carte vitale arrives it will also include with it a new attestation that you are in the health system.
-This formal notice is sometimes required to be presented when you need hospital or specialist treatment, so it is useful to keep both available at all times.
+When your carte vitale arrives it will include with it a new attestation that you are in the health system.
+This formal notice is sometimes required to be presented when you need hospital or specialist treatment, so it is useful to keep both handy at all times.

 If you are refused access you are entitled to write to the appeal body of the CPAM, called the Commission de recours amiable (CRA), application to which is time-limited to two months after you receive the letter of refusal.
 You are entitled to a letter of refusal.